basuru07/item_list_app/README.md

 - **JSON loading error**: Check that `assets/data.json` exists and is valid JSON.
 - **Provider errors**: Ensure the `provider` package is installed (`flutter pub get`).

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request with improvements or bug fixes.

-## License
-This project is licensed under the MIT License.